-Our financial instruments are primarily comprised of cash and cash equivalents, restricted cash, held-to-maturity instruments, accounts receivable, other current assets, short-term debt, accrued expenses and other payables, payable for repurchase of common stock and due to related parties.
-The carrying values of these financial instruments approximate their fair values due to the short-term maturity of these instruments.
+Our financial instruments are primarily comprised of cash and cash equivalents, restricted cash, term deposits, accounts receivable, other current assets, short-term debt, accrued expenses and other payables, payable for repurchase of common stock and due to related parties.
+The carrying values of these financial instruments approximated their fair values due to the short-term maturity of these instruments.